Save Big on Cyber Monday! Up to 40% Off

 • Automatically identify the data type and use the appropriate data generator

-• Support for foreign key that help maintain consistency of random data across multiple tables
+• Maintain consistency of random data across multiple tables through foreign keys

 • Use check constraints to keep domain data integrity